-Following the final adoption and publication in the Official Journal of the European Union of the trade mark reform package - Regulation (EU) 2015/2424 of the European Parliament and of the Council of 16 December 2015, and Directive (EU) 2015/2436 of the European Parliament and of the Council of 16 December 2015 - this document was sent for consultation to the external stakeholders of the Office, as required by the reform in relation to the process of establishment of the multiannual strategic programme.
+Following the final adoption and publication in the Official Journal of the European Union of the trade mark reform package - Regulation (EU) 2015/2424 of the European Parliament and of the Council of 16 December 2015, and Directive (EU) 2015/2436 of the European Parliament and of the Council of 16 December 2015 - this document was sent out for consultation to the external stakeholders of the Office, as required by the reform in relation to the process of establishment of the multi-annual strategic programme.

-1.2 ORIGINAL MISSION
+1.2 Original Mission

-The Office was established in 1994 to manage the Community trade mark (now the European Union trade mark or EUTM), created by Council Regulation (EC) No 40/94, and, from 2003, the registered Community design (RCD), created by Council Regulation (EC) No 6/2002.
-In order to do so, the Office carries out examination, registration, opposition and cancellation procedures for EUTMs and examination, registration and invalidity procedures for RCDs.
+The Office was established in 1994 to manage the Community Trade Mark (CTM), created through Council Regulation (EC) No. 40/94, and, from 2003, the Registered Community Design (RCD), created by Council Regulation (EC) No. 6/2002.
+In order to do so, the Office carries out examination, registration, opposition and cancellation procedures for CTMs and examination, registration and invalidity procedures for RCDs.
 All decisions adversely affecting a party to proceedings can be appealed to the Boards of Appeal of the Office.
-In order to further support IP rights holders, the Office engages in a wide range of cooperation and convergence activities with other IP offices.
+In order to further support IP right holders, the Office engages in a wide range of cooperation and convergence activities with other IP offices.

-The Office is at once an expression and a facilitator of the internal market.
+The Office is at once an expression and a facilitator of the Internal Market.
 Its activities support the EU's Europe 2020 strategy, in particular the goal of developing an economy based on knowledge and innovation.
-The IP rights granted by the Office are, together with geographical indications and plant variety rights, which are managed by the European Commission (DG Agriculture and Rural Development) and the Community Plant Variety Office (CPVO) respectively, the sole unitary IP rights in the EU at this time, to be augmented by the unitary patent once it becomes operational.
+The IP rights granted by the Office are, together with Geographical Indications and Plant Variety Rights, which are managed by the European Commission (DG AGRI) and the Community Plant Variety Office (CPVO) respectively, the sole unitary IP rights in the EU at this time, to be augmented by the Unitary Patent once it becomes operational.

 In recent years, the Office has been entrusted with new tasks.
 It houses the European Observatory on Infringements of Intellectual Property Rights.
-It manages the Orphan Works Database, designed to make Europe's cultural heritage more accessible.
-It acts as an implementing agency for EU-funded projects in Southeast Asia, China, Russia and India.
-The new legislative package creates certification marks, which are also to be managed by the Office.
+It manages the Orphan Works Database designed to make Europe's cultural heritage more accessible.
+It acts as implementing agency for EU-funded projects in South-East Asia, China, Russia and India.
+The new legislative package creates certification marks- which are also to be managed by the Office..
 In the future, new IP rights may be created, such as non-agricultural Geographical Indications, and the Office stands ready to assume those responsibilities, should the legislator decide to assign them to it.